-Spear-Phishing is currently the most successful and most used tactic as it accounts for roughly 91% of all tactics used.
+Spear-Phishing is currently the most successful and used tactic, as it accounts for roughly 91% of all tactics.
 In this one, the attacker acquires some of your basic data.
-This might include minor details regarding your friends, your high school, your hometown, places you visit frequently and so on.
-Then the attacker pretends to be someone familiar to you and they ask strategic questions to get your information.
-By the way, this would be a great opportunity to remind you of the DANGERS OF SOCIAL MEDIA POSTS.
+This might include minor details regarding your friends, high school, hometown, places you frequently visit, and so on.
+Then the attacker pretends to be someone familiar to you, and they ask strategic questions to get your information.
+This would be an excellent opportunity to remind you of the DANGERS OF SOCIAL MEDIA POSTS.

 Be suspicious of terrible grammar and punctuation errors.

-Large companies invest a lot of time, energy and money to put their best face forward.
-Furthermore, they usually have highly educated people checking over the things that they send to their customers.
-This doesn’t mean that they will not make mistakes but mistakes would likely be few and far between.
+Large companies invest a lot of time, energy, and money to put their best face forward.
+Furthermore, they usually have highly educated people checking over the things they send to their customers.
+This doesn’t mean they will not make mistakes, but they would likely be few and far between.

 Be suspicious when your friends and family don’t sound like themselves